 When using Google Drive via a web browser, if you wanted to edit any document not native to Google (e.g. Microsoft Word/Excel/PowerPoint, images, PDFs, etc.) you would need to download the file, make your changes, and then re-upload the new file.
-This is cumbersome, but there is a better way to edit these files now.
+This is cumbersome, but there is a better way to edit these files now and that is by using AODocs Universal File Opener.

 AODocs Universal File Opener